OpenDataLiteracy/OpenDataAlliance-KM/PlanOfWork.md

 In broad strokes, these are the different things we intend to undertake as part of this project.

-Weeks 1-2: Set up interviews; collect datasets; conduct interviews; project planning and logistics Weeks 3-4: Conduct interviews; clean data; conduct cursory analyses; write blog post Weeks 5-6: Start work on reproducible visualizations; review interview data--understand and articulate needs of new ODA signatories
+- Weeks 1-2: Set up interviews; collect datasets; conduct interviews; project planning and logistics

+- Weeks 3-4: Conduct interviews; clean data; conduct cursory analyses; write blog post

+- Weeks 5-6: Start work on reproducible visualizations in Tableau; review interview data--understand and articulate needs of new ODA signatories; draft appendices documents for charter

-Weeks 7-8: Draft of final projects (visualizations/backend code/charter); final blog post; structure/goals for next ODA meeting
+- Weeks 7-8: Draft of final projects (visualizations/backend code/charter); final blog post; structure/goals for next ODA meeting

 **TODOs**